ocean-next/eNATL60/02_experiment-setup.md

 *Figure 1: horizontal extent of the eNATL60 domain illustrated by a snapshot of surface current speed.*
 -->

+NEMO ocean and sea-ice namelists, as well as XIOS xml files can be found on the [`meom-configurations` GitHub page](https://github.com/meom-configurations).
+See the links below.

 ## NEMO-eNATL60 twin model experiments
 The model configuration has been implemented and run in two different simulations as follows